University-wide design system, prototypes, and web components

 “Melissa is the glue stick that holds the WIGG collage together: Great at art, great at team cohesion, great at sticking the landing spots on dozens of fiddly little pieces, and great at producing a gorgeous outcome.”

--Dena Strong · Senior Information Design Specialist and member of Design and Components groups
+-Dena Strong · Senior Information Design Specialist and member of UX and Components groups

-My initial role was to take our current college designs and additional great ideas used across campus and put them into a new pattern library and XD software.
+I took my current College of ACES designs and additional patterns used across campus and put them into a new design system.

-Illini Orange is not very accessible, but it’s one of the two main branding colors we need to use.
+Illini Orange is not an easy color to make widely accessible, but it’s one of the two main branding colors we want and need to use.

 Solution: Clearly define color accessibility per WCAG rules and provide a cheat sheet, documentation, and education opportunities.